 Gleneden Beach Rockhounding Gemstones and AgatesGleneden Beach

 This is an excellent place near Lincoln City and Depoe Bay.
-If your only goal is to enjoy the ocean and maybe to hike a little bit – this is your place!
-If you want to collect agates – this is definitely your place!
+If your only goal is to enjoy the ocean and hike a little bit, this is your place!
+If you want to collect agates, this is definitely the place for you!

 The gravel bars along the Schoolhouse Creek are perfect for finding agates, jaspers, and fossils.